react-native-google-signin/google-signin/docs/ios-guide.md

 - Open `AppDelegate.m`
 - Add an import: `#import <RNGoogleSignin/RNGoogleSignin.h>` (if this one will not work try `#import "RNGoogleSignin.h"`).
 If this file cannot be found, you need to modify your header search paths so Xcode can find headers of `react-native-google-signin`.
 For example, when using the non-cocoapods installation, make sure that `$(SRCROOT)/../node_modules/@react-native-community/google-signin/ios` is included in your target's header search paths.
-- Add a method to respond to the URL scheme (this is just an example of the code can look like if you're using `FBSDKApplicationDelegate`):
+- Add a method to respond to the URL scheme (this is just an example of what the code can look like if you're using both `FBSDKApplicationDelegate` and `RNGoogleSignin`):

 ```objc
 // AppDelegate.m